spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 ---
 title: Data Importer Speed Optimization
-description: This article defines the best practices for Spryker modules that need to work with two infrastructure concepts like DataImport and Publish & Synchronize.
+description: This document defines the best practices for Spryker modules that need to work with two infrastructure concepts like DataImport and Publish & Synchronize.
 last_updated: Jun 16, 2021
 template: data-import-template
 originalLink: https://documentation.spryker.com/2021080/docs/dataimporter-speed-optimization